morrisanimalfoundation/grGWAS/docs/ext_docs/health_concerns.md

 ## Health Concerns in Golden Retrievers: A Literature Review

 Golden Retrievers are one of the most popular breeds in the world.
-However, like many pure-bred dogs, golden retrievers are prone to breed specific and non-beed specific health problems.
+However, like many pure-bred dogs, golden retrievers are prone to breed specific and non-breed specific health problems.
 This review aims to summarize some of the most prevalent health concerns in Golden Retrievers.

 **A) Breed specific:**